Nitrokey/nitrokey-app2/README.md

 venv/bin/nitropy-app
 ```

-Once started, click on `Help` (don't ask why) to connect a device.
+* Once started, click on `Help` (don't ask why) to connect a device.
-Currently HOTP/TOTP save, erase, get (just choose it from the dropdown) is (likely) working.
+* Currently HOTP/TOTP save, erase, get (just choose it from the dropdown) is (likely) working.
-Due to a currently exisiting bug in libnitrokey make sure no FIDO2 key is plugged in!
+* Due to a currently exisiting bug in libnitrokey make sure no FIDO2 key is plugged in, or connect will freeze the application